RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Limitations

-RTP-LX is limited in two main ways.
-One is cultural skewness: the majority of this corpus comes from RTP, which comes from predominantly US English discourse.
-We have mitigated this by adding in the subset of hand-designed prompts, along with our instructions to the translators for transcreation.
+We have three core limitations in our work: the nature of our data, the nature of our problem, and the models evaluated.

-The other potential limitation is that RTP-LX does not have sufficient dialectal coverage.
-We encouraged translators and prompt authors to explore various dialects.
-More could be done in this area: certain languages (e.g. Arabic) vary massively across dialects; and others, like Spanish, vary in terms of homonyms so much that their holistic evaluation of toxicity is notoriously complex.
+\paragraph{Data Limitations} RTP-LX has two main limitations: cultural skewness and coverage.
+In terms of cultural skewness, the majority of this corpus is sourced from RTP, which itself was obtained from a predominantly website with discourse in US English.
+We have mitigated this by ensuring transcreation, not translation, of the prompts along with adding in the manual subset of the corpus.

-It is also worth noting that RTP-LX covers mostly Indo-European (Germanic, Romance) languages.
-Further additions to the corpus will explore other families and expand on dialectal differences.
+In terms of coverage, RTP-LX lacks sufficient dialectal coverage.
+Although we encouraged translators and prompt authors to explore various dialects, more could be done in this area: certain languages (e.g. Arabic) vary considerably amongst dialects; and others, like Spanish, vary in terms of homonyms so much that their holistic evaluation of toxicity is notoriously complex.
+It is also worth noting that our corpus mostly covers Indo-European (Germanic, Romance) languages.
+We plan to perform further additions to the corpus to explore other families and expand on dialectal differences.
 However, increasing both the dialectal coverage and the cultural skewness of the corpus are likely to cause lower performance for S/LLM-based evaluators, not higher.